aileen-byte/Team14/personal statements/Phillippa.md

 # Mistakes I made

-One of the main mistakes I made early on was attempting to write and verify the branch unit testbench before the rest of the pipeline and supporting modules were complete.
-Because several team members were still developing their parts, the hardware required for the testbench did not yet exist, meaning the testbench could not run and produced misleading errors.
-When I returned to it later, I realised that the design of the branch logic had changed and that my testbench instantiated signals and modules that were no longer part of the CPU.
-As a result, I had to discard the entire branch testbench and instead focus on writing dedicated CU and ALU testbenches.
+One mistake I made early on was writing the branch testbench before the rest of the pipeline was ready.
+Key modules hadn’t been implemented yet, so the testbench produced misleading errors and quickly became outdated as the design evolved.
+When I revisited it, most of the signals no longer matched the CPU, so I scrapped it and focused on writing dedicated CU and ALU testbenches instead.

 Although these mistakes slowed my progress, they significantly improved my understanding of pipeline structure, testbench design, and debugging methodology.
 They also helped me develop a more disciplined workflow, where I write testbenches only when the underlying hardware is stable and review modules systematically for naming and structural correctness.

+# Reflection

+Looking back, this project taught me as much about workflow as it did about hardware.
+I’d now:

+    - Spend more time up front reading the textbook and agreeing a clear architecture and naming scheme as a team.

+    - Only write full system-level testbenches once the main modules are stable, and rely on smaller unit testbenches earlier on.

+    - Be stricter about keeping the top-level and cache wiring simple and well-documented, so that later changes don’t turn into a wiring             puzzle.